omron-devhub/b5l_TOFsensor_temperature_forPython-/README.md

 ■Instration
 Install sample codes in your PC.

- 1. Download ".zip" from this repositry.
+ 1. Download ".zip" from this repository.
- 2. Unzip the ".zip."
+ 2. Unzip the ".zip."file.

-■How to use
+■How to Use
 See ReadMe_j.txt(Japanese) or ReadMe.txt(English) includded in above unzipped folder.

 ■Licence
 These sample codes and documentations are copyrighted property of OMRON Corporation.
 These sample codes do not guarantee proper operation.
 These sample codes are distributed in the Apache License 2.0.